AST-tnbt/Basic-Blog-Website-using-HTML-CSS/README.md

 # Basic-Blog-Website-using-HTML-CSS

 ## Introduction
-This is a responsive website made in HTML, CSS, and Bootstrap framework.
+This is a responsive website made in HTML, CSS, and Bootstrap.

 ## What does this look like?
 There are some demos of the website: